-Whether it's a sharp, stabbing sensation or a dull ache, tooth nerve pain can take the enjoyment out of eating.
+Whether it is a sharp, stabbing sensation or a dull ache, tooth nerve pain can take the enjoyment out of eating.
 Identifying which foods are most likely to trigger a painful reaction helps reduce your suffering, but tooth sensitivity is often a sign of a deeper problem.
 Tell your dentist if you suffer from pain during or after eating so he or she can find out the cause and provide treatment.

 Unlike enamel, cementum and dentin, tooth nerves are sensitive to stimulation.
-This is helpful because it means they can tell us when there's a problem with our teeth.
+This is helpful because it means they can tell us when there is a problem with our teeth.
 Unfortunately, it also means that irritating tooth nerves causes pain.
 High and low temperatures and acidic and sugary foods irritate the nerves in your teeth.

 Foods to Avoid

 Avoid trigger foods and drinks to reduce tooth nerve pain.
 Some foods to avoid include:

 Allow hot food to cool before eating and avoid ice cream, ice cubes and other very cold or chilled foods.
 You should also avoid drinking soda.
 Sugary soda can trigger sensitivity, and sodas also contain phosphoric and citric acid, which erode tooth enamel.

 To treat tooth nerve pain effectively, brush your teeth correctly, use a toothpaste for sensitive teeth and visit your dentist.
 Scrubbing harshly at your teeth erodes tooth enamel and can damage your gums, exposing tooth roots.
 Use a soft-bristled toothbrush and hold it at a 45° angle.
 Brush in a back and forth motion along the gumline.
 To help calm your tooth nerves while you brush, you can use a sensitive toothpaste.
 Your pain and sensitivity may be due to a dental problem that can be fixed, so go to see your dentist.